Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

-for the electronic excited state, and a similar expression for the electronic ground state.
+and a similar expression for the electronic ground state.
 The transition dipole moment between the electronic ground and excited states can also be expanded linearly around the electronic ground state geometry as

 where the three-dimensional vector $\vect{d}^{0}_{g}$ and the $3\times n$ matrix $\vect{d}^1_g$ give the Franck-Condon and Herzberg-Teller contributions to the vibronic spectra, respectively.
 Alternatively, the transition dipole moment can be expanded linearly around the electronic excited state equilibrium geometry as